jorshali/personal-blog/_posts/never-fear-another-layoff.md

 ## Be honest with yourself

+Start by honestly assessing where you're at in your career:

-Are you employable?
-Have your skills stayed current?
-Honestly assess where you're at in your career and whether you are continuing to grow.
+- Are you employable?
+- Have your skills stayed current?
+- Are you continuing to grow?

 If you don't like what you see, create an action plan to fix it.
+You are responsible for your own career.

 ## Get out of your comfort zone